04 Aug 2008

 The MV Team

 Laila Y. Boyer is an honors graduate from the University of Hawaii at Hilo, double majoring in mass communications and performing arts after attending programs at the Aichi University in Nagoya, Japan and Haifa University in Israel in international communications.
-She worked as an education, government and community reporter for Marianas Variety from 1997-99, and helped launched the company’s sister publications Palau Horizon in 1998 and Guam Variety in 2000 becoming the company’s operations manager and recognized as Guam’s Outstanding Woman of the Year in 2001.
+She worked as an education, government and community reporter for Marianas Variety from 1997 to 1999, and helped launched the company’s sister publications Palau Horizon in 1998 and Guam Variety in 2000 becoming the company’s operations manager and recognized as Guam’s Outstanding Woman of the Year in 2001.
 In 2002, she returned to Saipan as general manager, expanded the MV sales team, became company president in 2010 and was nominated as Business Woman of the Year in 2012.
-An active community volunteer, she is the president of the Saipan Rotary Club, Stellar Marianas and assists with the NMI Girl Scouts, among other worthwhile organizations.
+An active community volunteer, she is the former president of the Saipan Rotary Club and Stellar Marianas, and assists with the NMI Girl Scouts, among other worthwhile organizations.

 Zaldy Dandan studied broadcast journalism at the Polytechnic University of the Philippines and wrote and/or edited for the Philippine Daily Globe, the Manila Standard and the Manila Times.
 He was editor of the Marianas Observer from Feb.
 1994 to Jan.
 1996.
 He started writing for Marianas Variety in July 1996 and has covered all the news beats on island.
 He is the recipient of the Best Editorial Writer Award of the U.S. Society of Professional Journalists, and the CNMI Humanities Award for Outstanding Contributions to Journalism.
 He has also been awarded fellowships to the University of the Philippines National Writers Workshop in Baguio City and the national writers workshop conducted by Philippine National Artist for Literature Edith L. Tiempo, Ph.D. in Dumaguete City.
 His fiction and poetry have appeared in several Philippine literary publications.